AnthonyCalandra/modern-cpp-features/README.md

 auto getXRef = [&]() -> int& { return x; };
 getXRef(); // int& to `x`
 ```
-By default value-captures cannot be modified inside the lambda because the compiler-generated method is marked as `const`.
+By default, value-captures cannot be modified inside the lambda because the compiler-generated method is marked as `const`.
 The `mutable` keyword allows modifying captured variables.
 The keyword is placed after the parameter-list (which must be present even if it is empty).
 ```c++
 int x = 1;